nouturnsign/thurstat/README.md

 ## Future goals

 - implement division and exponentiation (in the general case) on distributions
+- implement faster addition, subtraction, and multiplication (in specific cases) on certain distributions
 - implement multivariate distributions and create dependent distributions
 - implement conditional probability and events
 - improve accuracy of approximations for continuous random variable arithmetic